Unidata/thredds-docker/README.md

 # THREDDS Docker

-**UNDER CONSTRUCTION**: This repository and project is under construction of the [Fall 2016 Unidata THREDDS Workshop](http://www.unidata.ucar.edu/events/2016TrainingWorkshop/).
-It is currently a work in progress.
-Check back in a few weeks.

 [![Travis Status](https://travis-ci.org/Unidata/thredds-docker.svg?branch=master)](https://travis-ci.org/Unidata/thredds-docker)

 A containerized [THREDDS Data Server](http://www.unidata.ucar.edu/software/thredds/current/tds/) built on top a [security hardened Tomcat container maintained by Unidata](https://github.com/Unidata/tomcat-docker).
 This project was initially developed by [Axiom Data Science](http://www.axiomdatascience.com/) and now lives at Unidata.